AppleCraft-Net/MCRealTime/README.md

 "/gamerule doDaylightCycle false".

 --------------------------------------------------------------------------------------------------------------------------------------------

 Here are maybe important commands:

 "/info" - You will get news and status about this plugin.

 "/contact" - You will get information about my contact details, if you have a problem or if you will send a feedback for my plugin.

+Permission:

+ "/info" - mcrealtime.info

+ "/contact" - mcrealtime.contact

 ---------------------------------------------------------------------------------------------------------------------------------------------

+IMPORTANT:

+It only works on JRE/JDK 8

+IT SUPPORTS THE VERSIONS 1.8 - 1.12.2 !